memetics19/covid-19-infrastructure/README.md

 ### In progress

-We are working on the deployment of OpenLink Virtuoso CE triplestore and Neo4j graph database.
+We are working on the deployment Neo4j graph database.

 # Articles produced by CoronaWhy people
 [I’m an AI researcher and here’s how I fight corona](https://medium.com/@arturkiulian/im-an-ai-researcher-and-here-s-how-i-fight-corona-1e0aa8f3e714) by Artur Kiulian